Job references: Why you need them and how to assemble a strong lineup

-“I would say have at least six [references] always ready to go to, and give those references the courtesy of tipping them off that it’s hunting season when you’re going to be job hunting,” she says.
+She recommends having at least six references always ready to go to.
+"Give those references the courtesy of tipping them off that it’s hunting season when you’re going to be job hunting,” says Romano.

 8. Should I do anything to prepare my references?

 In addition to letting references know that they may be getting a phone call soon, it’s helpful to give them a quick background about the job for which you’re applying.
 The last thing you want is for your reference to be totally clueless when a potential employer calls.